 Along the Pacific coast, there are two major canopy-forming species of kelp, the giant kelp (Macrocystis pyrifera) and the bull kelp (Nereocystis leutkeana).
-These species can form kelp forests which provide habitat for a diverse mix of species including fishes, invertebrates, marine mammals, and sea birds.
+These species can form kelp forests that provide habitat for a diverse mix of species including fishes, invertebrates, marine mammals, and sea birds.
 Kelp forests provide cover or nursery grounds for many adult, young of the year, or juvenile nearshore and shelf rocky reef fishes, such as bocaccio, lingcod, flatfish, other groundfish, and state-managed species including kelp bass (Paralabrax clathratus), white seabass, and Pacific bonito (Sarda chiliensis lineolata).
 Kelp is considered EFH for groundfish.
 Common invertebrates inhabiting kelp forests include abalone (Haliotidae spp.), sea urchins, spiny lobsters, and crabs.
-Sea otters (Enhydra lutris) are also found associated with kelp forests.
+Sea otters (Enhydra lutris) also associate with kelp forests.
 Kelp plays an important role in the diet of some reef fishes and many invertebrates (e.g., urchins and abalone).
 In addition, when plants are ripped up after storms, the resulting kelp detritus functions as beach enrichment or contributes nutrients to the benthic environment when drifting plants sink.

-Kelp forests are comprised of three main components-the holdfast that anchors the kelp to substrate, the stipes that grow upward from the holdfast toward the surface, and the canopy comprised of stipes and fronds that lay on the water surface, buoyed up by floats.
-Giant kelp forests are generally more dense, and three-dimensional, supporting more diverse communities than bull kelp forests.
+Kelp forests consist of three main components-the holdfast that anchors the kelp to substrate, the stipes that grow upward from the holdfast toward the surface, and the canopy comprised of stipes and fronds that lay on the water surface, buoyed by floats.
+In comparison with bull kelp forests, giant kelp forests are generally more dense, three-dimensionally structured and thus, support more diverse communities.
 While the surface canopy of giant kelp is often removed in winter, it is considered a perennial because often the holdfasts remain over winter and new stipes and fronds grow up in the spring.
 Bull kelp is an annual, and the tangling of long stipes in winter storms rips up holdfasts, removing entire plants.